On computing and the complexity of computing higher-order $U$-statistics, exactly: Introduction

 \subsubsection{Statistics and machine learning}

 $U$-statistics are frequently found in statistics and machine learning.
 For example, in certain machine learning tasks \citep{clemenccon2008ranking, clemenccon2013maximal, shen2025engression}, the empirical training risk can be written as a $U$-statistic instead of a sample mean.
-Various (conditional) dependence measures can also be represented as $U$-statistics \citep{yao2018testing, neykov2021minimax, chatterjee2021new, azadkia2021simple, shao2025u, zhang2025adaptive}; see Section~\ref{sec:dependence} for an example.
+Various (conditional) dependence measures can also be represented as $U$-statistics \citep{yao2018testing, he2021asymptotically, shao2025u, zhang2025adaptive}; see Section~\ref{sec:dependence} for an example.
 As mentioned before, in causal inference, HOIF has been shown to be a theoretically appealing framework for constructing nearly rate-optimal estimators for various causal effect parameters.
 Estimators based on HOIF are higher-order $U$-statistics; see Section~\ref{sec:example_hoif} for concrete forms.
-As mentioned, due to the computational difficulty, HOIF estimators have not been comprehensively applied in real-life applications.
+Our work is also related to the literature on probabilistic graphical models \citep{pearl1988probabilistic, shpitser2011efficient}, in which a common problem is to compute certain marginal distributions from the joint distribution, factorized according to some Bayesian network.
+It can be reduced to computing $U$-statistics with kernels satisfying a particular structure to be defined later.